alexandrglm/myLearningCorner/IBM_JAVA_Devel/MODULE_1_SDLC_Software_Development_LifeCycle/01-003_SDLC_Software_Engineering_intro/01-003_SDLC_Software_Engineering_intro.md

 The SDLC **identifies the steps needed** to develop **high-quality software**.
 Later in this module, we will discuss the SDLC, the traits of high-quality software, and roles common in the field of software engineering.

+***

+## Real-Life Example

+The importance of software engineering in a practical context:

+#### Example: Developing a Mobile Banking App

+#### Context
+*A bank wants to create a mobile application that allows customers to manage their accounts, transfer money, and pay bills.*

+#### Relevance to Software Engineering

+* **Systematic Approach**: The software engineering team begins by gathering business requirements through consultations with stakeholders, including bank employees and customers.
+This ensures that the app meets user needs and complies with financial regulations.

+* **Design and Development**: The team uses a systematic approach to design the application architecture, ensuring it is scalable and secured.
+They apply software engineering principles to create a robust system that can handle a large number of users simultaneously.

+* **Testing and Maintenance**: After developing the application, the team conducts rigorous testing to identify and fix bugs.
+They also implement a plan for ongoing maintenance and updates, ensuring the app remains functional and secure over time.

+##### Connexion to Software Engineering Responsibilities

+1. Designing, Building, and Maintaining: The software engineers are responsible for the entire lifecycle of the application, from initial design to ongoing maintenance.

+2. Consulting with Stakeholders: They work closely with various stakeholders, including security specialists to ensure the app is secure and meets compliance standards.

 ---